ermiasgelaye/ETL-Project/README.md

 * We created a root route `/` which serve as a home page
 * We created a route called `/companies` that will displaye the json file for companies list.

-Finally, we created a template HTML file called index.html that take companies information, and displayed all of the data in the appropriate HTML elements.
+Finally, we created a template HTML file called index.html that take companies information, and displayed them.

 ![Flask_app](Image/flask_app.png)